nkane/nkane.github.io/_posts/2024-09-06-go-value-pointer-semantics.markdown

 ```

 In order to demonstrate _Heap_ growth, I'll just provide an example in C, keep in mind depending on the architecture
-and operating system the behavior or these program could differ.
+and operating system the behavior of these program could differ.

 ```c
 #include <stdio.h>